 “We love you, Cleo.
 We love you mucho,” Sofía assures her.
 Cleo probably would have cared lovingly for her daughter, but her honesty sears through eons of maternal myths.
 Earlier, Sofía had also turned some female myths around as they were relaxing in a little oceanfront cafe, and she tells them that Papá will not be coming back, that they have taken this holiday so he could pick up his books and things.
 She could have indulged in pity for herself and her abandoned children, poisoning them with bitterness toward Antonio forever.
 Instead, she affirms that he loves them very much and assures them they will survive no matter what.
 She has taken a full-time job, and everything will be a new adventure for all of them.
 There will be tears and changes, but they will survive.
 No rising music and bucolic landscapes tell us that from now on everything will be okay, but we know it will.

 Life will go on because that’s what life does.
 If we’re lucky, we will occasionally perceive the richness of ordinary days and the terror and the wonder of it all.

-In 1970, the time of the setting of “Roma,” I was the wife of a medical student in Guadalajara, Mexico, with two children and another on the way.
-We were only a few years younger than Sofia and Antonio, the fictional parents in “Roma.”
+In 1970, the time of the setting of “Roma,” I was the wife of a medical student in Guadalajara, Mexico, with two small children and another on the way.
+We were a few years younger than Sofia and Antonio, the fictional parents in “Roma.”
 Esperanza Zamora, from the pueblo La Granja, took care of the children, cooked, cleaned house, and washed and ironed our clothes.
 The sensory nostalgia of the movie is piercing.
 “I can almost smell the places in the movie,” says Rubén, here with Esperanza in 1971.